sara-nl/clouddocs/user-interface.markdown

 #### Group Administrator user
 * Standard View: **groupadmin** (and **cloud** and **user**)
-* Description: full control of the objects allocated to a project
+* Description: full control the project quota and members
 * Possible Functions:
   * Create/Modify/Delete users in the project
   * Define quotas for each user